10 Easy Steps to Successfully Finding A Virtual Assistant

 Step 3.
 Determine the Key Performance Indicators (KPIs) For the Role

 Key Performance Indicators (KPIs) are measurable values that determine how effectively a team member performs their job.
 Every role in your company should have KPIs and a way to track performance against expectations.
-When hiring a property management virtual assistant, know the KPIs for the role before completing the new hire.
+When contracting with a property management virtual assistant, know the KPIs for the role before completing the new team member.

 Follow these guidelines when creating and reviewing performance indicators for your team members: